hustcer/milestone-action/README.md

 ## Usage

-Automatically bind milestones to merged PRs or closed issues that include a merged PR fix:
+Automatically associate milestones with merged PRs or closed issues that has a merged PR fix:

 ```yaml